Chasing Kareem: Tracking LeBron James’ pursuit of NBA record

 James’ scoring average this season: 29.1 points per game.

 Potential record-breaker: At his current rate of 29.1 points per game, with 423 points needed to pass Abdul-Jabbar, it would take James 15 games to become the NBA’s scoring leader.
+That makes the potential record-breaking game Feb.
+9 at home against Milwaukee.

-The Lakers’ 15th game from now is Feb.
-7 at home against Oklahoma City.
+Next Lakers game: James was ruled out of Monday’s game at Denver.
+The next possible game for James is Thursday at home against Dallas.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports